Updated on January 25th, 2023 by Felix Martinez

 Competitive Advantages & Recession Performance

-Stanley Black & Decker has a leadership position in each of its three product categories.
-Its brand strength gives the company pricing power, which leads to high margins.
+Stanley Black & Decker’s main competitive advantages are its brand portfolio and global scale.
+Innovation and scalability are at the core of the company’s growth strategy.
+It has a leadership position in its three product categories, and its brand strength gives the company pricing power, leading to high-profit margins.

 - 2008 earnings-per-share of $3.41 (15% decline)